King13k/Overlook/README.md

 # Overlook Hotel

 ## A Front End Dev Project by [Kevin King](https://github.com/King13k?tab=repositories)
-This is a solo project that was built by using OOP, self and resources like peers.
+This is a solo project that was built by using OOP & TDD along with self knowledge and resources like peers.

 ## Project Manager [Heather Faerber](https://github.com/hfaerber)